 Learn more: Miss Young’s Art Room

-Learn about Paul Klee’s Cubist paintings, then create your own with oil pastels and watercolors.
+Learn about Paul Klee’s cubist paintings, then have kids create their own with oil pastels and watercolors.
 These vibrant pieces are sure to brighten your classroom walls!

 Learn more: Young Art Love